betterscientificsoftware/bssw.io/Articles/Blog/2025-02-Software-Gardening-Almanack.md

 <img id="fig-1" src='../../images/French_Orchard_at_Harvest_Time_(Le_verger)_(SM_1444).png' class='page lightbox' />[Figure 1.
 Following guidelines and practices outlined in an Almanack enhances software development, much like it nurtures growth in a garden.]

 Scientific software is at the heart of modern discovery, powering advancements across many fields.<sup>[1],[2],[3],[4]</sup>  Yet, beneath the surface of these achievements lies a sobering reality: much of scientific software is fragile due to low quality implementation or design<sup>[5]</sup>, which leads to challenges related to software collapse.<sup>[6]</sup>.
 These challenges jeopardize software sustainability, productivity, and trustworthiness, posing threats to the very foundations of research<sup>[1]</sup>.
 The Software Gardening Almanack<sup>[7]</sup> offers a new way forward: treating software as an emergent, living ecosystem (<a href="#fig-1">Figure 1</a>).
-The Almanack describes and implements Software Gardening principles which help to cultivate sustainable, reproducible, and high quality scientific software.
+The Almanack describes and implements Software Gardening principles which help to cultivate sustainable, reproducible, and high-quality scientific software.

 ## Proliferation of fragile software ecosystems